Doppelcheck/main/README.md

     docker run -p 8000:8000 wehnsdaefflae/doppelcheck_main
     ```

-**Access the Web UI:** Once the container is running, you can access the Doppelcheck web interface by opening your web browser and navigating to `http://localhost:8000`
+**Access the Web UI:** Once the container is running, you can access the Doppelcheck web interface by opening your web browser and navigating to `https://localhost:8000`

-> **Note:** Ensure you use `http` and not `https` in the URL, unless you have specifically configured SSL for local development.
+> **Note:** Ensure you use `https` and not `http` in the URL, as Doppelcheck comes with self-signed certificates.
+Replace those for security.

 #### Manual setup